rob-pitkin/marl-games/PROJECT_STATUS.md

 This approach was successfully used for the backend tests where Claude provided test function names and TODO comments, and the user implemented the bodies.

 ## 🎯 Project Goal
-Create a web application to play Connect Four and Chess against trained multi-agent reinforcement learning models.
+Create a web application to play Connect Four and Tic-Tac-Toe against trained multi-agent reinforcement learning models.
 Backend serves trained PPO models via REST API, frontend (Next.js + shadcn + Tailwind) provides interactive UI.

 ---